Helpful Services:

 If the deed of trust or mortgage contains a power of sale clause and specifies the time, place, and terms of sale, then the specified procedure must be followed, provided it meets the minimum protection laws set forth by the State of Alaska.
 Otherwise, the non-judicial power of sale foreclosure is carried out in the following three phases:

-The trustee must record a notice of default in the office of the recorder of the recording district in which the property is located not less than thirty (30) days after the bankruptcy and not less than three (3) months before the sale.
+The trustee must record a notice of default in the recorder’s office in the recording district where the property is located not less than thirty (30) days after the bankruptcy and not less than three (3) months before the sale.

-Said notice of default must state the borrower’s name, the book, and the page where the deed is recorded, and it must describe the property, the borrower’s default, the amount the borrower owes, and the trustee’s desire to sell.
-It must also state the date, time, and place of the sale.
+The notice of default must state the borrower’s name, the book, and the page where the deed is recorded.
+It must also describe the property, the borrower’s default, the amount the borrower owes, and the trustee’s desire to sell.
+The notice must also state the date, time, and place of the sale.

 Within ten (10) days after recording the notice of default, the trustee must mail a copy of the same by certified mail to the last know address of (1) the borrower and (2) any person whose claim or lien on the property appears of record or is known to the lender of trustee and (3) any occupant.
 The trustee may have the notice delivered personally instead of sending it by certified mail.